top of page

 The spirit (conscience) of man is the lamp of the Lord, Searching and examining all the innermost parts of his being.

-Much of what is wrong with us or our circumstance is our own reasoning and excuses.
-Ooo.
+Much of what is wrong with us or our circumstances is the way we reason.

 We pray that God will change things, and we suffer with distresses, but are we meditating on the things God tells us to?
 If we're not, we stay in a carnal, or soulish, state because we’re not grafting ourselves to the thoughts of the Holy Spirit moment by moment.

-It takes our choice, plus discipline of the mind to do that, coupled with the Holy Spirit.
+It takes our choice, plus discipline of the mind to do that, coupled with the direction of the Holy Spirit.

 When we feel defeated, it's because we're not submitted.

 But the fruit of the Spirit [the result of His presence within us] is love [unselfish concern for others], joy, [inner] peace, patience [not the ability to wait, but how we act while waiting], kindness, goodness, faithfulness, gentleness, self-control.
-Against such things there is no law [that can bring a change – AMP, Classic Edition].
+Against such things there is no law [that can bring a change].

 The fruit of the Spirit comes from His Spirit, not our own thoughts or will.
-But if we can continually surrender our conscience to His Spirit to expose what needs to be changed, we will see change.
+But if we can continually surrender our conscience to His Spirit to expose what needs to be changed, we can take joy in what He can accomplish.

 John 15:5-11 (Easy-to-Read Version)